 - Set the table with the raclette grill in the middle, and all the ingredients around the table.

 - Each person prepares his/her own plate, heating up the raclette cheese for 2-3 minutes in the cheese tray, until the cheese is bubbling.

-Note: the above portions have been outlined for a family of 4.
+The above portions have been outlined for a family of 4.
 You can adjust the serving size as you wish, depending on the number of people.